components-web-app/api-components-bundle/README.md

   - Change PHP version to at least 7.4
   - Remove `--with-libzip` if present
   - Add `exif` to the `docker-php-ext-install` arguments
+  - For `LiipImagineBundle` Support
+    - Add or modify to include gd `docker-php-ext-configure gd --with-freetype --with-jpeg`
+    - Add or modify to include gd `docker-php-ext-install gd`
 - Start up the containers
 - run `docker-compose exec php sh` to bash into the php container
 - run `composer require silverbackis/api-component-bundle:2.x-dev`